scverse/scanpy/README.md

 With this, we reproduced most of Fig. 1 from [Haghverdi *et al.*
 (2016)](#ref_haghverdi16).
 See this [notebook](examples/moignard15.ipynb) for
 more information.

+If you want to use the results externally, simply read the corresponding hdf5 file, which you can inspect using `h5ls write/moignard15_dpt.h5`.
+If you prefer reading and writing csv or Excel files, which is much slower, however, use the option `--fileformat csv`.

 #### More examples and help